gogins/csound-extended/test-examples/README.md

 - cmask: Run the .csd files with the csound command.

-- csoundac: Compile the Parachronic-Piano.cpp file using the build script in the comment at the top of the file, and execute `./Parachronic-Piano --audio`.
+- csound-ac: Compile the Parachronic-Piano.cpp file using the build script in the comment at the top of the file, and execute `./Parachronic-Piano --csound --audio PortAudio --device dac`.
   Run the .py file and the .lua file.

 - csound-aeolus: Run the aeolus program to create some stops, and then execute `sbcl --script Triphase-Aeolus.lisp`.